Getting Started with Code Connect UI

 Code Connect UI lets you map design components in your Figma libraries to the corresponding code components in your repository.
 These mappings enhance the Figma MCP server by giving AI agents direct references to your code, enabling more accurate implementation guidance.

-Connect your design library
+Connecting components from your design library

 - In Figma, open a library file that contains design components.